 Junior Showmanship at Westminster

 Since 1934 the Westminster Kennel Club has offered Junior Showmanship competition (formerly known as Children’s Handling class).
-Today Junior Showmanship at Westminster is a limited class for young people who have won a qualifying number of first places at AKC Licensed or Member shows in a certain time period.
+Today Junior Showmanship at Westminster is a limited class for young people who have won Best Junior Handler awards seven times or more at AKC Licensed or Member shows in a certain time period.
 The competition has a preliminary judging round where nearly 100 Juniors from across the US are judged with 8 Finalists being selected to move on to the finals competition.

 The finals competition held at Madison Square Garden, finishes with one handler being awarded Best Junior Handler with following 2nd, 3rd and 4th placements.
 Since 2010, the Westminster Kennel Club has offered Junior Showmanship Finalist Scholarship Awards to the eight finalists at the show: First place $10,000, Second place $5,000, Third place $4,000, and Fourth place $3,000.
 Each of the other Finalists receive a $500 scholarship award.
 The scholarships are for their use in post-secondary schooling for the college or technical school of their choice.